 The only other ones who will thrive in this climate are slumlords.
 The same individuals who will do the minimum required by law and increase rents by the max allowed by law.

 These are the types that will be forced to hedge their bets as well.
 If it is at 7% now, it’s likely gov will interfere as this plan will fail spectacularly.
 So then maybe 5% cap, and then a 3% cap, etc.

 So anyone with a brain that has housing will immediately start raising them by the max allowable by law every year to hedge their rent to the max.
 They must do so prior to even more stringent government interference and lower caps.
 This only hurts tenants more, and will drive housing prices a lot higher until Oregon has no choice but to lower their stupid 7% cap to something lower.
 The same that has happened in other cities where they tried this garbage.

-Not too mention the dangerous fact that property taxes and housing bonds are raised yearly, which is a fixed cost the owners must cover regardless of how much the government interferes with the free market.
+Not to mention the dangerous fact that property taxes and housing bonds are raised yearly, which is a fixed cost the owners must cover regardless of how much the government interferes with the free market.
 And these historically have been around 6%.
-This means that property owners have a very small margin to work with (7%+inflation – 6%) for however long until the government decides 7% is too high.
+This means that property owners have a tiny margin to work with (7%+inflation—6%) for however long until the government decides 7% is too high.

 At the end of the day, what this is, is a bill that negatively impacts the housing market across the entire state for an issue that is only present in maybe one or two cities.

 Which is worse: bomb damage, or rent control?